What is Remortgaging?

 If you have a fixed term mortgage, check your terms and conditions before deciding to look for a new deal.
 Some lenders may apply an early repayment charge if you leave before the end of your contract.

 Most mortgage offers are valid for up to six months after they’re made.
 This means you may be able to get a new deal and arrange for it to start once your current deal ends.
 This way you might be able to avoid paying an early repayment charge.

 How long does remortgaging take?

-Remortgaging usually takes between four and eight weeks.
+Remortgaging usually takes between six to eight weeks.
 This gives time for your conveyancer to carry out searches and sort out the legal paperwork.